artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 Know what goes a long way?
 Talking with someone before applying.
 I regularly get coffee with applicants or potential applicants when I'm in NYC.
 Coffee can be hard when applying for junior roles when remote, but so far, to my knowledge I've not talked to anyone who hires a junior as a remote developer.
 I'm not sure it could work unless the entire team was remote, or the junior developer had a lot of experience and was only a junior in the sense that they were just hitting the work-force.

 These are 15-30 minute informal chats, but from an employers perspective they are definitely a good way to filter candidates.
 A coffee is time-cheap, interviews are time-expensive.
 So ask someone on the dev team to do them, you'll usually get a yes.
+Tamar Nachmany has some [great, salient points](https://booleancubes.tumblr.com/post/137057622039/the-networking-with-awesome-strangers-checklist) on the right way to pitch these emails.

 ### On an Intro Email